on stopitnow — vengeance still lurks

 The StopItNow campaign modules get to the point where a person has stopped looking at CP, and they can congratulate themselves.
-It does not address what a person should do about images they have stored on their computer.
-The modules get to the point where a person has stopped looking at CP, and they can .
 It does not address what a person should do about images they have stored on their computer.Deleting such images is an obvious step in reducing temptation.
 Why is it not listed?

-Among the motivations to stop are .
+Among the motivations to stop are the consequences of being convicted of CP possession.
 If you are to take full benefit of that, you presumably need to stop possessing CP.
 That means not just deleting files, but deleting them securely — deleted files are an instance of CP possession, and if police find them that is enough evidence for a conviction.

 I wrote to Donald Findlater on October 22 (ten days ago), and included this as sample text he could include in the description of the program: